The Catholic Family of Cheektowaga

 The Anointing of the Sick

-Every Tuesday during the 12 pm Mass at Resurrection Parish, Father will celebrate The Sacrament of the Healing for people who are sick with serious illnesses or conditions, those who will have surgeries and prepare for other serious medical procedures, those who have depression or other mental or psychological health conditions.
+Every Tuesday after the 12 pm Mass at Resurrection Parish, Father will celebrate The Sacrament of the Healing for people who are sick with serious illnesses or conditions, those who will have surgeries and prepare for other serious medical procedures, those who have depression or other mental or psychological health conditions.
 The Anointing of the Sick cannot be given to children, youth or younger people who don’t have any serious medical problem.
 This sacrament forgives sins and heals the soul, also strengthens the human body and mind in hope of Christ Resurrection.
 People are encouraged to receive Confession before the Sacrament of Anointing.
-Please stay in church after the Mass, move to the front of the church and receive every month the Healing that comes from Gods Mercy through Jesus Christ by the power of the Holy Spirit.
+Please stay in Church after Mass, move to the front of the Church and receive every month the Healing that comes from Gods Mercy through Jesus Christ by the power of the Holy Spirit.
+The sacrament of healing should only be received once a month.

 We warmly welcome Parishioners, Friends and those visiting our area to join us for our Services.